rafael-santiago/kryptos/doc/MANUAL.md

 Actually, we have only one data exchange during the key agreement and the public part of the generated key can be of knowledge of anyone, there is no problem with that.

-Until now I show you DHKE sample using standarnized MODP values but kryptos also includes a way of generating your own domain parameters.
+Until now I show you DHKE samples using standarnized MODP values but kryptos also includes a way of generating your own domain parameters.
 The following sample is a program that can generate those domain parameters.

 ```c